| The key to stress-free reporting is to plan and prepare in

 after each report is made.
 It will reflect both semesters

+as well as a yearly average.
 Some parents find reporting to be simpler when done in

 smaller increments rather than all at once at the end of the